-The results in your publications and the ones presented in your blog give no reason to believe that anthropogenic any other emissions are involved in global warming.
-The difference between measured global temperature change 20th century, .57±.17°C and your calculation, 0.47±.19°C is 0.10±.25°C and this is consistent with zero.
+The results in your publications and the ones presented in your blog give no reason to believe that anthropogenic CO2 or any other emissions are involved in global warming.
+The difference between measured global temperature change for the 20th century, .57±.17°C and your calculation, 0.47±.19°C is 0.10±.25°C and this is consistent with zero.
 It also seems clear (as you have pointed out) that the IPCC reports do not predict anything useful because they cannot explain the warming that has happened in this century.
-Greatly increased support for research on the effect of cosmic rays and possible interactions with human caused emissions is needed to accurately pin down what, if any, anthropogenic will develop in the future.
+Greatly increased support for research on the effect of cosmic rays and their possible interactions with human caused emissions is needed to accurately pin down what, if any, anthropogenic effects will develop in the future.
 It seems likely to me that, if there is an anthropogenic cause, CO2 will not be the main problem.

 The CO2 model is now the politically correct model.
-It is a freight train that is moving which a huge political and it will be any needy difficult to influence.
-Do you have any idea of how to stop, the political provine the world into for a few centuries.
-It may be true that this could lead to additional global warming, but there is no evidence for it
+It is a freight train that is moving with a huge political momentum and it will be extremely difficult to influence.
+Do you have any idea of how to stop it from carrying the world into huge pointless expenditures?

+I believe that this is extremely important for countries like the USA and China where coal could provide all needed energy for a few centuries.
+It may be true that this could lead to additional global warming, but there is no evidence for it now.

-Assuming the link between cosmic rays and cloud formation hold true, one can imagine engaging in planetary control.
+Assuming the link between cosmic rays and cloud formation hold true, one can imagine engaging in planetary climate control.
 I estimate that the total cosmic ray power hitting the earth in the range of 10 to 11 GeV is 260 MW.
-The of a 10 GeV, 26MW accelerator with this sort of power on the earth's surface is not a great challenge.
-Putting one (perhaps in a geo-synchronous orbit) would be a challenge but probably achievable with existing technology.
-Once gets its new heavy lift rocket working this accelerator could be assembled on the ground and then put in orbit in wild guess on the cost is something like \$20 billion (US).
+The design of a 10 GeV, 26MW accelerator with this sort of power on the earth's surface is not a great challenge.
+Putting one in orbit (perhaps in a geo-synchronous orbit) would be a challenge but probably achievable with existing technology.
+Once NASA gets its new heavy lift rocket working this accelerator could be assembled on the ground and then put in orbit in pieces.
+A wild guess on the cost is something like \$20 billion (US).
 A group at Los Alamos National Laboratory (USA) has performed a proof of principle of small accelerator operating in orbit.

 It is possible that weather or climate altering accelerators could be operated on the ground.
-The potential problem is the energy of particles would be too degraded by the time they reach altitudes where cloud formation takes place.
-I one could do useful experiments by taking existing machines and directing their output upward.
-A potential problem this is "sky shine" in which neutrons are generated by the beam and travel back to the ground thus exposing the radiation.
+The potential problem is that the energy of particles would be too degraded by the time they reach altitudes where cloud formation takes place.
+I suspect one could do useful experiments by taking existing machines and directing their output upward.
+A potential problem with this is "sky shine" in which neutrons are generated by the beam and travel back to the ground thus exposing the public to radiation.